jadecobra/python_tdd_exercises/source/how_to/setup_my_ide.rst

   :width: 600
   :alt: Reference on the left

-this is great when I do not have an extra screen
+this helps when I do not have an extra screen

 for testing